bassam-h20/morse-encode-decode/README.md

 ![unit tests](./unit-test.png)

-### Task 4 was to add a set of morse encodings of frequently used symbols, and added tests for these symbols that are also included in the morseunit.py file
+### Task 4 was to add a set of morse encodings more symbols, and added tests for these symbols that are included in the morseunit.py file

 The additional symbols were added to both the dictionary and the binary tree